yuce/jacl/README.md

 #### trim

 Sets the column of the first non-space character of ther first non-empty line as the pin point.
 Removes empty lines at the beginning and at the end.
-Removes space characters from each line so the pin point of each line is the first column.
+Removes space characters from each line so the pin point is the first column.

 Example: